 This 3-room guest cottage on our 1-acre property is surrounded by lush gardens and comfortably furnished with new island-style decor and tasteful touches.

 A large, main room is filled with amenities and spaciously accommodates bedroom, living room, kitchen & dining areas.
-The bright, comfortable living area is perfect for reading, listening to music, watching TV or a movie, playing games, or simply relaxing.
-Lots of windows and a ceiling fan bring in afternoon trade winds and cool evening breezes sweeping down from the mountain.
-There's also a window air conditioning unit for exceptionally hot days.
+The bright, comfortable living area has lots of windows and a ceiling fan to bring in afternoon trade winds and cool evening breezes sweeping down from the mountain.
+There's also an air conditioning unit for exceptionally hot days.

 The queen-size 'Sleep Number' Select Comfort brand bed adjusts so each of you can sleep comfortably, according to whether you like your mattress soft or firm.
 Bedside tables have reading lamps, radio/alarm clock, and a wide selection of books, magazines and travel information.